 (Denver, Colorado, October 2011)

+(revised June 2012)

 T. Oki, EM.
 Blyth, E.H.
-Berbery , Domingo Alcaraz-Segura
+Berbery , D. Alcaraz-Segura

 18 February 2012

+Revised: 27 July 2012

 Introduction

-Land surface provides lower boundary condition to the atmosphere interactively: it receives precipitation, downward short wave and long wave radiations, and returns fluxes, such as upward short wave and long wave radiation, momentum, sensible heat, latent heat, and carbon dioxide, to the atmosphere (Oki, 1999).
+The land surface provides lower boundary conditions to the atmosphere: It receives downward short wave and long wave radiation, and emits or reflects upward short wave and long wave radiation.
+The net radiation is balanced by the fluxes of sensible, latent and ground heat, to the atmosphere (Oki, 1999).
+In terms of the water balance, precipitation is balanced by evapotranspiration and runoff (assuming that over long term periods there is no net water storage on the soil).
 These exchanges also depend on the atmospheric conditions, including the surface pressure, temperature, humidity and wind.
-The surface water cycle is determined by a balance mainly between precipitation, evapotranspiration and surface and deep runoff (assuming that the storage term is zero in the long term).
+The surface water cycle is determined by a balance mainly between precipitation, evapotranspiration and surface and deep runoff.
 Excess water from land discharges into the ocean, changes the salinity and temperature in the ocean, and possibly influences the formation of sea ice and thermohaline circulation, at least on local scales (Oki et al., 2004).
+Surface soil moisture, in turn, governs the partitioning of the sensible and latent heat fluxes into the atmosphere, and can affect daily, weekly, intraseasonal, seasonal, and interannual rainfall in various spatial scales through the impacts on development PBL (planetary boundary layers), its longer temporal auto-correlation (“memory” effect), and possibly through interactions with vegetation (see Table 1 of Taylor et al., 2011).

-The energy, water, and carbon balances determined by land surface processes are characterized by the land surface conditions such as topography, land cover, soil properties, and geological formation.
+The energy, water, and carbon balances determined by land surface processes are characterized by the land surface conditions such as topography, land cover, soil properties, and geological condition.
 Land cover can be characterized by the vegetation over it, such as forests, shrubs, grass, bare soil, or open water.
-Since vegetation types are dominantly determined by climatological conditions, land surface interacts with the atmosphere in longer temporal scales, such as decadal to centennial.
-Even though storage volumes are not as large as in the ocean, land stores heat, water, and carbon, and thus, the land surface is one of the key components in the climate system on the Earth.
+Since vegetation types are dominantly determined by climatological conditions, land surface interacts with the atmosphere also in longer temporal scales, such as decadal to centennial, in addition to the short time scales.
+Even though storage volumes are not as large as in the ocean, the land stores heat, water, and carbon, and thus, the land surface is one of the key components in the climate system on the Earth.

-Any kind of climatic variations and changes will have significant impacts on human activities over land with societal impacts; therefore it is critical that climate science includes monitoring and prediction of climatic variations over land.
-On the other hand, human activities interfere with the climate system from local to global scales through changes in land use and land cover, and through the interventions on the water cycle components, for example by irrigation and storage in artificial reservoirs (Haddeland et al., 2006; Hanasaki et al., 2006, 2010).
+In many cases, particularly when dealing with extreme events, climatic variations and changes can have significant impacts on human activities; therefore it is critical that climate science includes and develops tools for monitoring and prediction of climatic variations.
+As climate affects human activities, in turn humans interfere with the climate system from local to global scales.
+Apart from human influences through GHGs (not discussed in this article), human influences occur through changes in land use and land cover, as well as through the interventions on the water cycle components, for example by irrigation (Rosnay et al., 2003; Guimberteau et al. 2011) and storage in artificial reservoirs (Haddeland et al., 2006; Hanasaki et al., 2006, 2010).

-Research over land in climate systems has been mainly studied by the World Climate Research Programme (WCRP) through the Global Energy and Water Cycle Experiment (GEWEX).
-GHP has been promoting and synthesizing the field campaigns measuring, estimating, and seeking to close the regional water balances in various climatic zones on continents.
-GLASS has been promoting and organizing numerical studies assessing the coupling between land and atmosphere, and it also supported creating comprehensive datasets of the climatic properties over land.
-The products from GSWP2 (Dirmeyer et al., 2006) contributed to illustrate the global water cycles as Figure 1 (Oki and Kanae, 2006).
+Research over land in climate systems has been mainly conducted by the World Climate Research Programme (WCRP) through the Global Energy and Water Cycle Experiment (GEWEX).
+The GEWEX Hydroclimate Panel (GHP) has been promoting and synthesizing the field campaigns measuring, estimating, and seeking to close the regional water balances in various climatic zones on continents.
+The Global Land-Atmosphere System Study (GLASS; van den Hurk et al., 2011) has been promoting and organizing numerical studies assessing the coupling between land and atmosphere, and the Global data Panel (GDP) supports the creation and dissemination of comprehensive datasets of the climatic variables over land.
+The products from the Second Global Soil Wetness Project (GSWP-2; Dirmeyer et al., 2006) contributed to illustrate the global water cycles as shown in Figure 1 (Oki and Kanae, 2006).